-In accordance with the requirements of 40 CFR 264.115, within sixty (60) days of completing closure, SII will notify the EPA, by registered mail, that closure activities have been completed in compliance with the specifications of the approved Closure Plan by submission of a Certification of Closure.
+In accordance with the requirements of 40 CFR 264.115, within sixty (60) days of completing closure, EWT will notify the EPA, by registered mail, that closure activities have been completed in compliance with the specifications of the approved Closure Plan by submission of a Certification of Closure.

-The Certification of Closure will include signatures from the SII Owner/Operator and the independent Registered Professional Engineer.
-SII will retain documentation necessary to support the independent Registered Professional Engineer's certification.
+The Certification of Closure will include signatures from the EWT Owner/Operator and the independent Registered Professional Engineer.
+EWT will retain documentation necessary to support the independent Registered Professional Engineer's certification.
 Support documentation will be submitted to the EPA on request.

-Financial assurance documentation will be retained by SII until the EPA has officially released SII from the financial assurance requirements for Final Closure as required by 40 CFR 264.143(i) and SII confirms receipt of this release.
-In addition, upon receipt of this release, SII will consider the carbon reactivation unit RF-1 closed and all permit requirements identified in the RCRA permit related to RF-1 and its associated equipment will cease to apply.
+Financial assurance documentation will be retained by EWT until the EPA has officially released EWT from the financial assurance requirements for Final Closure as required by 40 CFR 264.143(i) and EWT confirms receipt of this release.
+In addition, upon receipt of this release, EWT will consider the container storage area, tanks and ancillary equipment, and carbon reactivation unit closed and all permit requirements identified in the RCRA permit will cease to apply to the container storage area, tanks and associated ancillary equipment, and carbon reactivation unit.